resource-watch/slate/source/includes/api/_dashboard.md

 ## What is a Dashboard?

-A dashboard contains the information to display a webpage belonging to a user.
+A dashboard contains the information to display a web page belonging to a user.

 ## Getting all dashboards